seahow-uk/aws-admin-scripts/README.md

 This script will use your AWS IAM Identity Center (Successor to AWS Single Sign-On) account to generate temporary credentials within your local AWS CLI client as well as set up matching profiles.

+NOTE: The first profile it injects will be the default profile.
+Subsequent profiles will be formatted as a(account name)

 This is useful when you need to run other scripts in this repo across dozens of accounts in an Organization as:

     1.  it saves you the manual effort of creating all the profiles